 In November 2011, Conservation Volunteers Australia took over the reigns of the Little Desert Flora and Fauna Foundation Inc and now includes Little Desert Nature Lodge as part of the Group.

 Conservation Volunteers is Australasia’s largest environmental volunteering organisation, with offices across Australia and New Zealand, attracting over 12,000 volunteers each year on significant conservation projects.
 The addition of Little Desert Nature Lodge to their conservation and land management portfolio ensures the continuation of conservation initiatives established on the property and enables volunteers to engage and enjoy meaningful experiences in Victoria’s west.

-“The property is also a safe haven and breeding site for the endangered Malleefowl, one of the focus species of our Wild Futures threatened species program.
-We hope to bring more people from Melbourne and across Australia to appreciate the value and beauty of the remarkable Wimmera region.”
-Mr Jackson added.
+The property is a safe haven and breeding site for the endangered Malleefowl, one of the focus species of CVA’s Wild Futures threatened species program.
+CVA hopes to attract people from across Australia to appreciate the value and beauty of the remarkable Wimmera region.